geo-mak/interconnect/SPECS.md

 ### Union

 - **Definition**: A tagged union with multiple members.
-- **Representation**: Tag-prefix followed by the metadata and the data of the active member.
+- **Representation**: Metadata block contains the tag, size and the start offset of the active member.
 - **Syntax**:
   IIDL syntax:
   ```rust